stoeps13/connections-doc/source/user/communities/t_com_manage_activity.md

 Edit the details of your community activities to reflect your current goals and tasks.

+!!! note
-**Note:** Community owners cannot manage tasks for any activities that are shared with a community.
+    Community owners cannot manage tasks for any activities that are shared with a community.
 Only the activity owner who shared the activity with the community can manage that activity.

 You can manage activities in many ways, for example assigning a priority, editing its details, or using it as a template for a new activity: